 It's what enables the customer to navigate the cloud with ease.

-All the services and systems connected to the business cloud will need to be monitored regularly.
-Logging data access and tracking all the exchanges taking place between different cloud services assists in identifying extraordinary actions and maintaining visibility.
+All the services and systems connected to the business cloud must be monitored regularly.
+Logging data access and tracking all the exchanges between different cloud services assists in identifying extraordinary actions and maintaining visibility.

 Benefits of On-Demand Computing